 The NZ ETS "de-linked" from the Kyoto markets during 2015.
 As a result, from 2015 NZUs were primarily used to satisfy NZ ETS participants emission obligations.
 NZUs experienced strong price appreciation after de-linking from Kyoto.

 Proposed Changes to the NZ ETS

-The Ministry for the Environment released a consultation document in August 2018 highlighting proposal to improve the NZ ETS.
+The Ministry for the Environment has made decisions to improve the NZ ETS.

-The key proposals from the consultation document are:
+The key proposals are: